evanv5/Group_Project_1/README.md

 <img width="791" height="279" alt="image" src="https://github.com/user-attachments/assets/ef6164b2-f3d4-48e0-a4e4-82084bd4dadc" />

 #### 2. Query 2 returns  the number of cars and their status, so that managers can easily see the number of vehicles they have sold, on hold, and available for purchase.
+This query is useful to managers because it allows them to easily know their inventory from a general standpoint.
 <img width="630" height="261" alt="image" src="https://github.com/user-attachments/assets/4d498cf4-939b-41fd-983f-fa30dc981946" />